MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Norway/norwegian-vat-reporting.md

 1. Sign in to [Skatteetaten](https://skatteetaten.github.io/mva-meldingen/english/idportenauthentication/).
 2. On the navigation pane, choose **Integrasjoner**, and under **Produksjon**, choose **Ver 2**.
 3. Choose **New Integration** to add a new integration point.
-4. Fill in the fields as descibed in the following table.
+4. Fill in the fields as described in the following table.

 | Parameter name (Norwegian) |  Parameter description | Parameter value |
 |---|---|---|---|